Constantine (film)

-Constantine was released theatrically in the United States on February 18, 2005.
-It grossed $230.9 million worldwide against a production budget between $70–100 million, but met with a mixed reception from film critics.
-In the following years, it has been considered as a cult film.
-A sequel is currently in development.
+Constantine was released theatrically in the United States on February 18, 2005, to mixed reviews, and grossed $231 million on a production budget between $70–100 million.
+Since its release, it has garnered a cult following.
+A sequel is in development.

 Plot

-In Mexico, a scavenger recovers the tip of the spear that pierced Jesus Christ from a ruined church and, after becoming possessed, takes it to Los Angeles.
-There, cynical occult expert John Constantine exorcises a demon from a young girl after witnessing its attempt to come through her to Earth, something that should be impossible because of a treaty between Heaven and Hell.
+In Mexico, a scavenger discovers the tip of the spear that pierced Jesus Christ and, after becoming possessed, takes it to Los Angeles.
+There, cynical occult expert John Constantine exorcises a demon from a young girl after witnessing its attempt to reach Earth through her, something that should be impossible because of the treaty between Heaven and Hell.
 Suffering from terminal lung cancer, Constantine meets with the half-breed angel Gabriel to request an extension to his life in exchange for his work deporting Hell's forces.
 Gabriel responds that performing good deeds for selfish reasons will not secure his way into Heaven.

-Elsewhere, detective Angela Dodson is investigating the death of her twin sister Isabel who leaped from a psychiatric hospital roof.
+Meanwhile, detective Angela Dodson investigates the death of her twin sister Isabel, who leaped from a psychiatric hospital roof.
 Angela refuses to believe her sister, a devout Catholic, would commit suicide and condemn herself to Hell.
 Watching security footage, Angela hears Isabel say "Constantine", and seeks out his assistance.
 He refuses to help until he witnesses demons pursuing Angela and fends them off.
-He uses a ritual to see Isabel in Hell and confirms she killed herself.
-Constantine tells Angela that he committed suicide as a teenager because he was traumatized by seeing supernatural creatures and, though he was revived, when he dies he is condemned to Hell.
+Constantine then performs a ritual to see Isabel in Hell, confirming she killed herself.
+He reveals to Angela that he committed suicide as a teenager because of the trauma of seeing supernatural creatures.
+Although he was revived, his attempt has condemned him to Hell when he eventually dies.